breyerjs/jacksonbreyer/posts/sand-in-the-box-then-castles.md

 ---
-title: "Sand in the Box, Then Castles"
+title: "Sand in the box, then castles"
 date: "2020-09-06"
 description: "Learning to accept intermediary imperfection."
 ---